IQAndreas/markdown-licenses/gnu-fdl-v1.3.md

 appendices that qualify as Secondary Sections and contain no material copied from the Document, you may at your option designate some or all of these sections as invariant.
-To do this, add their titles to the list of Invariant Sections in the Modified Version's license notice.
+To do this, add their titles to the list of Invariant Sections in the Modified Version’s license notice.
 These titles must be distinct from any other section titles.

 You may add a section Entitled “Endorsements”, provided it contains